Hugo (footballer, born 2001)

-Hugo Gonçalves Ferreira Neto (born 20 September 2001), simply known as Hugo, is a Brazilian footballer who plays as a left back for Botafogo.
+Hugo Gonçalves Ferreira Neto (born 20 September 2001), simply known as Hugo, is a Brazilian footballer who plays as a left back for Al Wasl.

 Club career

 Born in Cabedelo, Paraíba, Hugo joined Botafogo's youth setup in 2019, from Corinthians.
 He made his first team – and Série A – debut on 20 September 2020, coming on as a late substitute for Victor Luis in a 0–0 home draw against Santos.

 On 12 November 2021, Hugo renewed his contract with Bota until 2024.